U.S. seeks extradition of Chinese researcher in drug secrets theft

-ZURICH (Reuters) - The United States wants Switzerland to extradite a Chinese researcher accused of helping his scientist sister steal secrets worth $550 million from drugmaker GlaxoSmithKline (GSK.L), Swiss documents released on Monday show.
+ZURICH, July 8 (Reuters) - The United States wants Switzerland to extradite a Chinese researcher accused of helping his scientist sister steal secrets worth $550 million from drugmaker GlaxoSmithKline, Swiss documents released on Monday show.

 Gongda Xue, who is fighting extradition, has been labeled a potential flight risk, according to a Swiss Federal Criminal Court verdict, keeping him in custody pending the extradition request’s resolution.